jlwatts/jlwatts.github.io2/about.md

 The truth is probably up there, somewhere.

-The rest of the time I try to distract  the pedantic, fault-finding part of myself by shooting arrows, taking photographs, playing with technology and jogging.
+The rest of the time I try to distract  the pedantic, fault-finding part of myself by playing warhammer, shooting arrows, taking photographs, playing with technology and jogging.

-### Contact me

-If you want to get hold of me, the best place is DMing me on Twitter.
-Where I go by [@whatie](https://m.twitter.com/whatie)